ahew/englo/README.md

 For installation see [Getting Started] (http://entando.github.io/englo).

-**In order to join with Englo, you have to configure all newly installed components, in the Entando's back office**:
+**In order to join with Englo, you have to configure all installed components, in the Entando's back office**:

 * **Basecamp Configuration**
   * Sign in Basecamp;